 ^ With my Red Squirrel editor Kevin Cadwallender at the legendary Morden Tower.

 Although I am most successful at letting their deadlines whizz by me unnoticed, I have also had some success with poetry prizes, starting as I meant to go on when, as an undergraduate, I was awarded all three of the University of Edinburgh’s major writing prizes in the same year (The Sloan Prize, The Grierson Verse Prize, and the Lewis Edwards Award for Poetry, all 2008).
 The University were also generous enough to award me the William Sharpe Hunter Memorial Scholarship for the work I did on their MSc in Creative Writing (Poetry), from which I graduated summa cum laude in 2009.
 Since then, poems of mine have won the Virginia Warbey Poetry Prize (2010) and the inaugural International Salt Prize for Poetry (2013), as well as being twice shortlisted for Eric Gregory Awards in 2010 and 2012.
-In 2014, my unpublished manuscript, “This changes things,” was was one of the winners of the inaugural Edwin Morgan Poetry Award, the largest single poetry award in the UK.
+In 2014, my manuscript, “This changes things,” was accepted for publication by Bloodaxe Books, and shortly afterwards was one of the winners of the inaugural Edwin Morgan Poetry Award, the largest single poetry award in the UK.

 ^ The Mermaid and the Sailors, both print runs now sold out.